Evans Wadongo

-Evans Wadongo (born 11 March 1986) is a Kenyan engineer, the co-founder of GreenWize Energy Ltd, the executive director and founder of SDFA-Kenya, and one of CNN's top ten heroes of 2010.
+Evans Wadongo (born 11 March 1986) is a Kenyan engineer, a partner at Wadson Ventures, the co-founder of GreenWize Energy Ltd, the founder of SDFA-Kenya, and one of CNN's top ten heroes of 2010.
 He is a graduate in electronic and computer engineering from the Jomo Kenyatta University of Agriculture and Technology in Kenya.

 Early life and education

 Wadongo was born in the Western part of Kenya.
-Both his father and mother are teachers.
+Both his father and mother were teachers.
 He attended Manyonje and Bisunu Primary Schools, rural primary schools, where he walked over 10 km daily to reach the school.
 His home and school had no electricity, but he braved the odds to join Kakamega High School, where he managed to graduate with top marks, and was listed among the top 100 best students in Kenya Certificate of Secondary Education examinations of 2002.
 He later joined Jomo Kenyatta University of Agriculture and Technology and graduated in July 2009 with a BSc (honors) in Electronics and Computer Engineering.
+He later graduated with a Msc.
+Development Management in 2018.

 While at the university, Wadongo was an active member of the Rotaract Club (part of Rotary International), where he participated in various community initiatives, including the donation of clothes to children homes and street clean-up campaigns.
 He interned at Kenyatta National Hospital in 2006, at Metsec Ltd in 2007, and at UUNET Kenya (now MTN Business Kenya) in 2008.